reginajdoria/Python/README.md

 # Python
-A web scraping code to use on social media webpages
+A web scraping code to use on webpages